The Oaks Family Hub - Felixstowe

 We offer a range of parenting courses to help support parents in managing challenging behaviour.
 Please see our timetable for full details of the groups and services we offer.

 How will staff support my child's needs?

-Information, advice and guidance is available and we can help to signpost you to other relevant, local services and supporting you and your child as required.
+Our Health and Children's centre advisors are always on hand to offer information, advice and guidance and we can help to signpost you to other relevant local services and support as identified.
 These can include:

-The Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS) which provides information, advice and support to children and young people with SEN or disabilities aged 0-25 and their parents, this includes information about education, health and social care.
+- The Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS) which provides information, advice and support to young people and children with SEN or disabilities aged 0-25 and their parents, about education, health and social care.

-When it is time for your child to start attending nursery or school, we can support you through the transition period as we know this can be both a challenging and emotional time.
-Together, we can develop a transition passport which will help ensure that there is a smooth transition for you and your child into their next educational setting.
+When it is time for your child to start attending nursery or school, we can support you the transition period as we know this can be both challenging and an emotional time.
+Together, we can develop a transition plan which will help ensure that your child’s move is as smooth and stress free as possible.

-What arrangements are in place to ensure that The Oaks and Sea Breeze Children's Centre’s are accessible for children and families with special educational needs and/or disability?
+What arrangements are in place to ensure that The Oaks Children's Hub are accessible for children and families with special educational needs and/or disability?